 Acadia University launches investigation into controversial professor

-Acadia University campus in Wolfville, N.S. is shown on May 8, 2013.
+Acadia University campus in Wolfville, N.S.
 (CTV Atlantic)

 Brett Bundale, The Canadian Press